Exact Solutions in Higher-Dimensional Lovelock and $AdS_5$ Chern-Simons Gravity: Lovelock and Chern--Simons Gravity in Cosmology

-where the $d-1$ sphere $d\Omega_{d-1}$ is defined through the space-time coordinates $x^\mu = (t,r,\theta_1,\theta_2,..., \theta_{d-2}, \phi)$ as $d\Omega_{d-1}^2 = \sum_{j=1}^{d-2} d\theta_j^2 + \sin^2 \theta_j d\phi^2$.
 We only consider the first 3 terms in the Lovelock $d+1$ dimensional Lagrangian, neglecting all those terms arising in more than 5 dimensions.
 This means that the coupling constants $\alpha_i$, with $i \ge 3$, will be set to zero.
-Consequently, the only non-vanishing terms in the action \eqref{d-dim lovelock} are the $d+1$ dimensional scalar curvature $\R^{(d+1)}$ and the Gauss--Bonnet scalar $\G^{(d+1)}$.
-The action, therefore, is comprehended in the general Lovelock action~\eqref{d-dim lovelock}, with a Lagrangian which generalizes Lagrangian ~\eqref{lagrangiana5dcosmo}.
+Consequently, the only non-vanishing terms in the action~\eqref{d-dim lovelock} are the $d+1$ dimensional scalar curvature $\R^{(d+1)}$ and the Gauss--Bonnet scalar $\G^{(d+1)}$.
+The action, therefore, is comprehended in the general Lovelock action in Eq.~\eqref{d-dim lovelock}, with a Lagrangian which generalizes the Lagrangian in Eq.~\eqref{lagrangiana5dcosmo}.
 Using the $d+1$ dimensional form of the Ricci scalar and of the Gauss--Bonnet term, namely

 and considering a starting action of the form

 the Lagrangian can be written as:

 The corresponding equation of motion with respect to the scale factor and the energy condition read, respectively: